3 minute read

 IoT has far-reaching impact

 Beyond restaurants, the use cases are many.
-And the efficiency gains and improved customer experience that IoT promises to deliver are significant.
+And the efficiency gains and improved customer experience that IoT data promises to deliver are significant.

 For example, IoT helps retailers monitor foot traffic to anticipate demand surges and make changes to staff on the fly, reducing operational expense.
-Enterprise companies use IoT to efficiently adjust temperature controls across vast geographic footprints according to entry and exit times, adjusting their heating and cooling systems and generating big savings.
+Enterprise companies use IoT data to efficiently adjust temperature controls across vast geographic footprints according to entry and exit times, adjusting their heating and cooling systems and generating big savings.